shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 You can create your own custom Creatures.
 The rules for this are quite complex, so it’s recommended that you go to the following website and use the Creature Combat card creator to make your custom Creature card: TODO: website

-Here are the creature stats:
+Here are the Creature stats:

--   Name – The name of this individual creature.
+-   Name – The name of this individual Creature.
--   Species – The species name of this creature.
+-   Species – The species name of this Creature.
--   Type – Any type tags you want to apply to this creature (Flying, Canid, Ungulate, Fire, etc.)
+-   Type – Any type tags you want to apply to this Creature (Flying, Canid, Ungulate, Fire, etc.)
--   Star Count – How powerful this creature is
+-   Star Count – How powerful this Creature is
--   Total Cost – The cost of putting this card in your creature deck.
+-   Total Cost – The cost of putting this card in your Creature deck.
--   Base Power – The power of this creature, Irregardless of which biome it’s fighting in
+-   Base Power – The power of this Creature, Irregardless of which biome it’s fighting in
--   Biome A Bonus – The power bonus this creature receives when fighting in Biome A. Each creature can have multiple of these
+-   Biome A Bonus – The power bonus this Creature receives when fighting in Biome A. Each Creature can have multiple of these
--   Ability – An ability this creature can use, often costing rest time or requiring it to be in a home biome
+-   Ability – An ability this Creature can use, often costing rest time or requiring it to be in a home biome

 ### Name

-Give this creature a name, and write it on the card, with your own handwriting.
-This gives it a personal touch and makes the creature more personal to you.
+Give this Creature a name, and write it on the card, with your own handwriting.
+This gives it a personal touch and makes the Creature more personal to you.
 It’s like naming your Pokemon.

 ### Species

-This is the name of the species of the creature, often printe in ink like the rest of the card.
+This is the name of the species of the Creature, often printe in ink like the rest of the card.

 ### Type

-What kind of creature is this?
+What kind of Creature is this?
 Use types like in Magic The Gathering: you can have any amount of types, and in any variety.
-There’s some that are included in the base game, but you can have your creature be any type you want.
-There’s no type bonuses in the base mechanics like in Pokemon, so don’t worry about playing your Fire type creature into an opponent’s Water type creature.
-Types work like in Magic The Gathering, in that abilities of certain creatures and lands reference those types to give tribal bonuses and effects.
+There’s some that are included in the base game, but you can have your Creature be any type you want.
+There’s no type bonuses in the base mechanics like in Pokemon, so don’t worry about playing your Fire type Creature into an opponent’s Water type Creature.
+Types work like in Magic The Gathering, in that abilities of certain Creatures and Lands reference those types to give tribal bonuses and effects.

 ### Star Count

-A creature’s star count is a way to quickly gauge how powerful it is.
-A creature’s Star Count is equal to its Final Cost divided by 10, round up.
+A Creature’s star count is a way to quickly gauge how powerful it is.
+A Creature’s Star Count is equal to its Final Cost divided by 10, round up.

 ### Total Cost

-The total cost of a creature is determined by its other stats: Base Power, Biome Bonuses, and Abilities.
+The total cost of a Creature is determined by its other stats: Base Power, Biome Bonuses, and Abilities.

 The base total cost is 0, and then you add to this when you add points to the other stats.